FAST SLOW FOOD

 “There are still people who dismiss gastronomes like me as if we were selfish gluttons who don’t care about what surrounds them.
 On the contrary, it is precisely these skills that we possess that make us care so much about what is in front of us.
 We are almost like co-producers of food, participants in a shared destiny, and by that, I mean that we all live in the same world, and it is the only place we can all get our food.”
 So begins Carlo Petrini’s introduction to his book Slow Food Nation, why our food should be good, clean and fair.

-Carlo Petrini comes from the small Italian town of Bra and was part of a group of gastronomes who in the late 80’s began the well-known phenomenon of Slow Food, which was consolidated in Italy in 1986 following the opening of the first McDonald’s in the Mediterranean country.
-And for those who are wondering, yes, it is still there, in Rome’s Piazza di Spagna.
-They also adopted as a symbol a snail (attached image), which represents an invitation to live more quietly and pay attention to the present moment.
+Carlo Petrini was born in the small Italian town of Bra, where he became part of a group of gastronomes who began the well-known phenomenon of Slow Food in the late eighties.
+The movement consolidated in 1986 following the opening of the first McDonald’s in Italy.
+(For those who are wondering, said McDonald’s is still there in Rome’s Piazza di Spagna.)
+The movement adopted a snail as a symbol, representing an invitation to live more quietly and pay attention to the present moment.